veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 $ ./hallo
 {% endhighlight %}

 Nothing was printed.
-Why ?
+Why?
 Because our executable only defines a new module and a method inside and we do not call it.
 Let's create a real executable and print to the console "Hello, world!".

 ### Adding an executable